Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Keep Emergency contacts handy

-Studying abroad enriches you with lifetime benefits, at the cost of minute challenges
+Studying abroad enriches you with lifetime benefits at the cost of minute challenges

 As we come to the wrap of the major challenges of studying abroad, it is essential to understand that hesitations or difficulty is only temporary.
-Yet, what is more, important is to keep the larger picture in mind (the value and benefits you get to gain).
-Studying in India or in your surroundings does bring the comfort of home but outweighs the long-term benefits that could be gained.
+Yet, what is more important is to keep the larger picture in mind (the value and benefits you get to gain).
+Studying in India or your surroundings does bring the comfort of home but outweighs the long-term benefits that could be gained.

 Limited-time offer : Access a free 10-Day IELTS study plan curated for you